dylanpinn/dotfiles/IDEAS.md

 Is it worth adding this as an opttional package (https://github.com/yegappan/lsp) and testing it out?

 Do I want to configure lots of stuff in vimscript???

+Homebrew
+- run shasum on the files and only apply updtes if the shasum has changed?